What you need to know

-- How to submit expenses for reimbursement: Submit a caregiving subsidy reimbursement request through this task in Workday: Request One-Time Payment for Myself.
+- How to submit expenses for reimbursement: Submit a caregiving subsidy reimbursement request through the Request One-Time Payment for Myself task in Workday.
 Each reimbursement will be paid in the following month’s payroll as a one-time payment and taxed in full, the same way as a bonus payment.

 - Whom you can submit expenses for: Use for care provided to your children and/or elderly parents who live at your home address.
 Pets are not covered.